 This study suggested some areas become urban areas.
-However, the Study was not adopted by Council and instead the Council adopted the WLEP2000.
+However, the Study was not adopted by Council and instead the Council adopted the WLEP2000 without any urban development on the Northern side of Wyatt Ave.

-Since the study in the 1990s there have been many studies by Council and the State Government's Department of Planning; none of these studies agreed to rezone these properties for urban development.
-Further there are continuing studies in preparation for the new LEP for the whole of the Northern Beaches LGA, including a Housing study, which does not include any urban development for the properties along the northern side of Wyatt Ave including No 16 Wyatt Ave.
+Since the study in the 1990s there have been many studies by Council and the State Government's Department of Planning; none of these studies agreed to rezone these properties on the northern side of Wyatt Ave for urban development.
+Further there are continuing studies in preparation for the new LEP for the whole of the Northern Beaches LGA, including a Housing study that was subject to extensive public consultation and has been adopted by Council.
+This Housing Strategy does not include any urban development for the properties along the northern side of Wyatt Ave including No 16 Wyatt Ave.